Table of Contents

 Modify the domain DNS according to the languages

-Copy DNS records
+Option 2: Copy the DNS records manually

 After you’ve validated your domain, you’ll be redirected to a screen where the DNS to add to your domain are ready to be copied.
 Depending on your hosting company, the domain setup can look a bit different, but the fields names are quite standard.
-These records are required to load your website multilingual pages as fr.domain.com, es.domain.com…
+These records are required to load your website’s multilingual pages as fr.domain.com, es.domain.com…

 Here are the main elements.